-TVNZ News, 5 August 1997, reported that smoking is on the increase in the high socio-economic group in the USA.
+On August 05, 1997, it was reported that smoking is on the increase in the high socio-economic group in the USA.
 It was claimed that the advertising and fashion industries are responsible for this increase.
 The data shown in the table below is a subset of the data from a study on a large number of people.
 Each person has measurements made on variables that describe some aspect of their image.